ItMightBe001/CooperativeDelivery/README.md

 - The taxi trajectory data is available at [Github].
 - The contextual data is collected from [Time And Date] and [Open Street Map]

-We only submit the core cooperation algorithm code (*cooperation.py*), other data processing codes will be submitted if requested.
+We only submit the core cooperation algorithm code (*cooperation.py*), the data processing codes will be submitted if requested.

 [Alibaba Tianchi]:https://tianchi.aliyun.com/dataset/76359